unit-mesh/unit-gen/README.md

   </a>
 </p>

-> Unit Eval is a code fine-tuning data framework that generates data from your existing codebase.
-Additionally, it
+> UnitGen is a code data framework that generates fine-tuning data from your existing codebase.
-> includes benchmarking and evaluation tools for code LLM.

 Docs: [https://eval.unitmesh.cc/](https://eval.unitmesh.cc/)